 MUCH OF WHAT FOLLOWS IS GRAPHIC.
 PLEASE USE DISCRETION AND KEEP CHILDREN AND YOUNG ADULTS FROM THIS.

 This part of the story began with the successful prosecution of six murderers: two who pled guilty to lesser than first degree murder and four who were convicted by a jury November 1, 2007, in Ottawa County.
 The next day, at a press conference, Detective Lt.
-John Slenk of the Fifth District Headquarters of the Michigan State Police fielded the question about further arrests and prosecutions and passed it to the county’s prosecuting attorney, Ron Franz (segment runs 6:57):
+John Slenk of the Fifth District Headquarters of the Michigan State Police fielded the question about further arrests and prosecutions and passed it to the county’s prosecuting attorney, Ron Franz:

 The investigation was not considered closed, but it wasn’t exactly open, either.
 The word is “inactive.”
-In the nearly two years since the trial it hasn’t been worked.
-Nor–for now–is it going to be.
+In the years since the trial it hasn’t been worked.
+Nor–for now, we have been assured–is it going to be.

 But when Mark G. Sands of the Attorney General’s office gave his defense against the appeals of the four convicted murderers he responded to the suggestion that after all that time no one could accurately remember what had happened.
 Attorney Mary Owens had likened the event of Janet’s Murder to a law-school party.
-Mark Sands again stated the obvious (segment runs :22):
+Mark Sands again stated the obvious:

 So, if Mr. Sands says there were ten to twelve men who raped her, what about the rest?
 Why NOT go after them?